School Choice Quick Facts

 - Should a family not qualify or receive a Choice voucher, SMSA remains committed to providing assistance to families that desire a Catholic, value-based education for their children.

 Who is eligible to receive a private school voucher?

-* As determined by Adjusted Gross Income (AGI) on the federal income tax return for the prior calendar year (2012 for the 2013-14 choice program).
+* As determined by Adjusted Gross Income (AGI) on the federal income tax return for the prior calendar year (2013 for the 2014-15 school year).

 If you have received SMSA financial aid for the 2013-14 year, you may still qualify for a private school voucher.

 - Families apply by filling out and submitting an application online.

 - Students will be chosen using a random lottery selection administered by DPI.